"And Some In Velvet Gowns" (1974/1984)

 This is just traditional Christian allegory: human judgment, without the aid of divine grace, is inadequate.
 When Doomdaily is summoned to the “vesting room,” and when he comes back, he is one of them, saying, “But now we can function again.”
 The reader knows his faculties of judgment have been destroyed.
 Human authority cannot defeat evil on this level; only one Judge has that power.

 Some readers will see this as just a story about aliens who use alien paint.
 But it is, pretty clearly, an allegory.
 Does it work?
 I'm not sure.
-I’ve emphasized its treatment of sin, but it’s a little more than that.
-If it works, it works best as an allegory about Catholic anxieties over the reality of sin.
-These include worries about discernment in seeing through the glamour of sin; the challenges of understanding human embodiment, which rejects false flesh in favor of the flesh of the Incarnation; the fallibility of human judgment when it acts without grace; and the apocalyptic danger of surrendering to evil when vigilance fails.
+I’ve emphasized its treatment of sin.
+It’s a little more than that.
+If it works, it works best as an allegory about Catholic anxieties about sin.
+These include worries about discernment in seeing through its glamour; the challenges of understanding human embodiment, which rejects false flesh in favor of the sarx of the Incarnation; the fallibility of human judgment when it acts without grace; and the apocalyptic danger of surrendering to evil when vigilance fails.

 I really do wonder whether this one throws off many non-Christian Lafferty fans.